wp-plugins/nextgen-facebook/readme.txt

 target="_blank">Setting Display Tags for Shares</a> information page, they use three of the Open Graph tags (title, description, and url).

-= Q. The <a href="http://validator.w3.org/">W3C Markup Validation Service</a> complains that 'there is no attribute "property"'. =
+= Q. The <a href="http://validator.w3.org/">W3C Markup Validation Service</a> says 'there is no attribute "property"'. =

 **A.** The Facebook / Open Graph &lt;meta property="" /&gt; attribute is not part of the HTML5 standard, so the W3C validator is correct in throwing up an